oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 Payment Routing allows you to disburse funds automatically once the transaction is paid by the customer.
 OY! automatically sends the funds to the recipient(s) stated in the creation process once the payment is received.
 You need to make sure that you have enough balance to carry out the disbursement process, especially for payment methods that have non-real time settlement; otherwise, the disbursement process fails due to insufficient balance.

 ## API Account Linking
 Account Linking is a feature that allows your customer's payment account to be linked to your system using tokenization.
-By linking the customer’s account up front, your customer can see their account balance inside your application and later on can complete payments without being prompted for any card details or e-wallet phone number.
+By linking the customer’s account upfront, your customer can see their account balance inside your application and later on can complete payments without being prompted for any card details or e-wallet phone number.
 The feature is currently supported for e-wallet ShopeePay & DANA.

 Account linking feature is free of charge.
 ### Flow